iic-jku/gf180mcu-jku-projects/README.md

 To clone the latest PDK version, simply run `make clone-pdk`.

-In the next step, install LibreLane by following the Nix-based installation instructions: https://librelane.readthedocs.io/en/latest/installation/nix_installation/index.html
+In the next step, use LibreLane within the IIC-OSIC-TOOLS container with tag `2026.04` or later or install LibreLane by following the Nix-based installation instructions: https://librelane.readthedocs.io/en/latest/installation/nix_installation/index.html

 ## Implement the Design